Substra/substra/examples/titanic/README.md

 *This example is based on [the similarly named Kaggle challenge](https://www.kaggle.com/c/titanic/overview)*

-In this example, we'll see how to setup an objective with cross-validation in mind and how to train algorithms.
+In this example, we consider by default two nodes: node 0 and node 1.
+We'll see how to:
+- define and register an objective
+- define and register a dataset
+- define and register an algorithm and train it on distributed datasets

 ## Prerequisites